-A totally silent Mini ITX PC case made from low-cost, off the shelf components with easy progression from prototype to large scale production.
+A totally silent Mini ITX PC case made from low-cost, off the shelf components with an easy progression from prototype to large scale production.

 Things are moving on in the world of desktop computers; they should be cheaper and simpler, but, would you believe it, they’re not.
 Why?